Similar to most industries, the freight industry is heavily impacted by economics, climate, and most of all – technology.

 It’s now easier than ever to coordinate a last-minute shipment with a phone call or email.
 Understanding exactly how this works has become must-know information for shippers, freight brokers, and all industry professionals.

-Whether you’re unfamiliar to the term or an expert, here’s a look at all things spot freight.
+Whether you’re unfamiliar with the term or an expert, here’s a look at all things spot freight.

-Spot-buy freight, also known as spot freight, is an exercise where a company who needs to ship goods collects multiple quotes from logistic service providers (LSP) as a solution for transporting good from point A to B.
+Spot-buy freight, also known as spot freight, is an exercise where a company that needs to ship goods collects multiple quotes from logistic service providers (LSP) as a solution for transporting goods from point A to B.

 Despite the term, “spot-buy,” these logistic decisions are often not made on the spot and don’t always involve urgent deadlines or dates.
 After all, the spot freight industry has expanded to all types of freight.
 For instance, an ocean freight container that needs to be picked up in a month or an urgent parcel that needs to be picked up in an hour.
 Both instances could be best suited for a spot freight program.
 It depends on the nature and requirements of the business.